SteveMac555/SpaceBot/README.md

 # SpaceBot - TwitchBot Framework
 This is a Twitch bot framework written in NodeJS, using the Twitch Messaging Interface.
 The purpose of this framework is to allow you to easily create commands (with permissions) and subscribe to chat events.
+NodeJS provides a perfect and fast platform for a Twitch Chatbot.

 ![alt text](https://i.imgur.com/ehHCsCW.png)